Plusnet Business service schedules

 Plusnet Business Phone service schedule

 1.1 The service is a telephone line and the facility to make or receive a Call and any related services listed at the Plusnet website or Charges schedule that Plusnet agrees to provide to the Customer under the contract.
+This includes the ability to contact the emergency services for free by dialling 999 or 112.
+When you call the emergency services, they may be able to see your approximate location.

 1.2 The service is only available to Plusnet Business Broadband customers.